 So, head out to your NuGet package manager, find the package, and if it is anything under 4.0.0, hit “Uninstall”.

 Now, it’s easy to see that this is not a real solution for a lot of reasons.
 It might get your builds back to succeeding, so if you don’t really need the versioning right now, you might be good.

 However, a lot of you will want to have it.
 So, consider the below solutions instead:

 This package is receiving an update that’ll make it compatible with .NET Core 3.0 once again.
 The compatible version is Microsoft.AspNetCore.Mvc.Versioning 4.0 preview 8.
 If you’re reading this soon after original publish, you need to download the package’s code yourself from the link below, as it hasn’t been published on nuget yet:

-For more information, see this thread on GitHub:
+For more background information about the issue, see this thread on GitHub: